 The enormity of UX challenges in healthcare cannot be overstated.
 From the complexities of EMRs (electronic medical records) and legacy fragmented, disjointed systems, to regulation and lack of basic patient education and poor user adoption.
 In healthcare UX, the stakes are already high.
 With the COVID-19 crisis, even the smallest of UX issues in could translate into serious health risks; like the infamous case of accidentally sending an Ebola patient home because of a user error.

-UX trends in healthcare and pharma
+UX trends in pharma and healthcare industry

 Empathy is the holy grail of healthcare UX